Stardream-Studios/.github/profile/README.md

 - Beg for new **Legal Free Software Sample Set** failed
 - Popularity stay at zero and NEVER increase
 - Always develop low-level projects without create new

+This organization will be deleted in a next few days.